The Doubting Game

 “Who is Satan?”

 “I created him.
-He is a really great guy.
+He is Satan, a wonderful guy.
 You should meet him.”

 Arag thought it over and decided he was not going to doubt that Kev was God, and further that he would not doubt the existence of Clive or Satan or whomever.
 “What’s it like being God?” he said.